Dean Winchester: Season 6

 Quitting hunting and moving in with an ex-one-night-stand, Lisa, Dean begins to move into a normal life but is thrust back into hunting when attacked by a Djinn and mysteriously saved by Sam.
 Shocked to learn of his brother and maternal grandfather's resurrections, Dean is placed even more on edge when Sam acts cold, ruthlessly and lets Dean get temporarily turned into a vampire.
 This is mostly shocking because out of the brothers, Sam has always been the gentler of the two.
 Later learning from Castiel that Sam is lacking a soul, Dean sets out to fix his brother.
 Getting Sam's soul back, from Lucifer's cage, through Death, the brothers begin to unravel a conspiracy involving Crowley and Castiel.
-Defeating Eve, the mother of all monsters, Dean cuts ties with Lisa and learns Castiel to have taken Purgatory's souls to become the most powerful angel alive.
+Defeating Eve, the mother of all monsters, Dean cuts ties with Lisa and learns that Castiel had taken Purgatory's souls to become the most powerful angel alive.